tuankiet37/ISODS_Abnormal-Ear-Detection/README.md

 - If you want to analyze a single image, provide the path to that image in the `img` variable within the `Image` subsection

 ## Proposed approach
-Initially, I isolate the ear from the image ultilizing an ear-landmark prediction model(you can find the Github repository [here](https://github.com/Dryjelly/Face_Ear_Landmark_Detection/tree/main) and my pre-trained model on [ISODS's Hugging Face repo](https://huggingface.co/spaces/isods/AI-Proctoring/tree/main/Tran%20Dinh%20Khoi%20-%20Prohibited%20Behaviors/ear%20landmark%20model)).
+Initially, I isolate the ear from the image ultilizing an ear-landmark prediction model.

 Subsequently, the inner and outer regions of the ear are extracted separately from the ear.
 <table align="center">